 In the gospel accounts of Palm Sunday, we learn of Jesus’ triumphant entry into Jerusalem.
 It was a celebrity event.
 Not only did the people come to see Jesus, but also Lazarus, whom He had raised from the dead.
-They waved palm fronds and called out, “Hosanna!
-Blessed is He who comes in the name of the LORD, the King of Israel!”
+They waved palm fronds and called out,

 This mob scene, even if it was fairly orderly, was very distressing to the Pharisees.
 Every day in every way Jesus was acting and looking more and more like a revolutionary leader, and that would upset the delicate status quo the authorities had with the Romans.
 Either the Romans would assume that Jesus was a revolutionary and call in the troops, or the people would come to that conclusion and rise up in rebellion.
 Either way, the result would be national disaster.
 How to stop Jesus’ landslide popularity?
 Whatever measures they had been taking were clearly ineffective and today’s demonstration was clear evidence of that.

 So they plotted how to kill him.
 Some said they’d have to kill Lazarus as well.